U.S. Route 202: New Jersey

 On the toll bridge, US 202 has two lanes in each direction.
 It continues a northeasterly course for about 5.7 mi as a freeway.
 This segment of US 202 was earlier called the US 202 bypass (as it bypassed the New Hope-Lambertville area) from its original route.
 The old section of US 202 between New Hope and Ringoes, New Jersey is now Route 179 which is also Old York Road, the first roadway to connect New York City and Philadelphia, Pennsylvania.
 In 1953, this section of Old York Road was renumbered US 202.
 A small section of the US 202 bypass was built in 1965 and the old route was renamed Route 179.
 When the western section of the bypass was built to the Delaware River, the whole former segment was renamed Route 179.
 The section of the new US 202 freeway section ends once it begins to run concurrently with Route 31 in East Amwell Township.
 The concurrency runs for five miles (8 km), to Flemington.
 This stretch, and the 13 miles (21 km) between Flemington and Somerville, is a four-lane divided roadway.
 In Bridgewater Township, just northwest of Somerville, US 202 has a junction with US 22 towards I-287 South.

 At Somerville, the road merges with US 206 at a now-reconfigured Somerville Circle.
 Parts of the old traffic circle, which also carries Route 28, remain below the US 202 flyover.
 US 202 splits northeastward from US 206 at Bedminster Township and again becomes a two-lane road.

 From here to the state line, US 202 parallels, and has largely been supplanted by, I-287, which during its construction dumped traffic onto US 202.
 US 202 continues through Morristown to Morris Plains with an intersection with Route 53.
 With a few exceptions, US 202 is maintained by counties rather than the New Jersey Department of Transportation north of Route 53.
 The only sections of US 202 in New Jersey north of Route 53 that are state-maintained are at the I-80 interchange, at the US 46 intersection, along the Route 23 concurrency, and at the I-287 interchange in Oakland.

 US 202 continues past Boonton along the Boonton Turnpike to historic Mountain View in Wayne, where it then picks up Route 23 for about two miles (3 km) and then exits on Black Oak Ridge Road.
-It then follows the Paterson-Hamburg Turnpike, Terhune Drive on the east side of Pompton Lake (past the former homes of Cecille B. DeMille and Albert Payson Terhune), and Ramapo Valley Road (more or less paralleling the Ramapo River through Oakland) to Mahwah before crossing the New York state line on the Franklin Turnpike.
+It then follows the Paterson-Hamburg Turnpike, Terhune Drive on the east side of Pompton Lake (past the former homes of Cecil B. DeMille and Albert Payson Terhune), and Ramapo Valley Road (more or less paralleling the Ramapo River through Oakland) to Mahwah before crossing the New York state line on the Franklin Turnpike.